 The JSON Object Signing and Encryption (JOSE) Working Group was formed in 2011 to standardize signing, encryption, and key representation mechanisms for JSON-based data.

-This effort resulted in a family of specifications published around 2015 as RFCs:
+This effort resulted in a family of specifications published in 2015 as RFCs:

 1. JWS (RFC 7515) - JSON Web Signature